 Apple MacBook Pro 13-inch (M1, 2020)

-The MacBook Pro 13-inch has got to be one of Apple’s most groundbreaking releases yet.
-With its impressive M1 chip inside of it, the MacBook Pro 13-inch delivers far better performance than Intel predecessors and is, in fact, 2.8 times faster than the early 2020 model.
+The MacBook Pro 13-inch has to be one of Apple’s most groundbreaking releases yet.
+With its impressive M1 chip inside, the MacBook Pro 13-inch delivers far better performance than Intel predecessors and is, in fact, 2.8 times faster than the early 2020 model.

 Price: Prices for the MacBook Pro 13-inch (M1, 2020) start at $1,299 for the 256GB SSD/8GB RAM model, and then further increases to $2,299 for the 2TB SSD/16GB RAM model.

 Design: This laptop’s dimensions are 0.61 x 11.97 x 8.36 inches, with a weight of 3.0 pounds, which looks and feels pretty identical to previous MacBook Pro 13-inch models.
 This sense of familiarity is also maintained when you open the laptop.
 There is still the TouchBar, Magic Keyboard, and screen with a Retina resolution of 2560 x 1600, along with other replicated features.